The geometry of cyclic hyperbolic polygons

 \section{Abstract}

-A polygon in the hyperbolic plane is \textit{cyclic} if a single circle contains all of its vertices; we will say it is \textit{centered} if in addition its interior contains the center of this circle.
-We give necessary and sufficient conditions for a set of real numbers to be the side length collection of a cyclic or centered polygon.
-A cyclic polygon is uniquely determined by its collection of side lengths; its vertex angles vary as $C^1$ functions of side lengths; and so does the radius of the circle containing its vertices.
-We describe the derivatives of these quantities and show in consequence that the area of centered polygons is ``monotonic" in side lengths.
-This does not hold for non-centered cyclic polygons, but for these the \textit{horocyclic} polygons, those with all vertices on a horocycle, can be used to bound area below.
+A hyperbolic polygon is defined to be \textit{cyclic}, \textit{horocyclic}, or \textit{equidistant} if its vertices lie on a metric circle, horocycle, or a component of the equidistant locus to a hyperbolic geodesic, respectively.
+Convex such $n$-gons are parametrized by the subspaces of $(\mathbb{R}^+)^n$ that contain their side length collections, and area and circumcircle or ``collar'' radius determine symmetric, smooth functions on these spaces.
+We give formulas for and bounds on the derivatives of these functions, and make some observations on their behavior.
+Notably, the monotonicity properties of area and circumcircle radius exhibit qualitative differences on the collection of centered vs non-centered cyclic polygons, where a cyclic polygon is \textit{centered} if it contains the center of its circumcircle in its interior.

-J.M.~Schlenker showed that an $n$-tuple $(d_0,\hdots,d_{n-1})$ of positive real numbers is the side length collection of an $n$-gon $P$ in $\mathbb{H}^2$ that is cyclic or horocyclic, or has all vertices equidistant from a fixed geodesic, as long as $d_i \leq \sum_{j\neq i} d_j$ for each $i$ \cite{Schlenker}; and furthermore, that $P$ is uniquely prescribed by (the equivalence class, under cyclic permutation of entries, of) this $n$-tuple, up to orientation-preserving isometry of $\mathbb{H}^2$.
-We will show that $P$ is cyclic if and only if for each $i$,
+An $n$-tuple $(d_0,\hdots,d_{n-1})$ of positive real numbers is the side length collection of a compact convex $n$-gon $P$ in the hyperbolic plane $\mathbb{H}^2$ that is cyclic or horocyclic, or has all vertices equidistant from a fixed geodesic, as long as $d_i \leq \sum_{j\neq i} d_j$ for each $i$.
+Moreover, such a polygon $P$ is uniquely prescribed up to orientation-preserving isometry of $\mathbb{H}^2$ by this $n$-tuple up to cyclic permutation.
+It is cyclic if and only if for each $i$,

-and $P$ is horocyclic if and only if there is some $i$ such that equality holds above.
-This fact may also be implicit in a recent preprint of R.~Walter \cite{Walter_poly1} that re-proves Schlenker's result.
-It serves as the starting point for our main aim here: to describe how certain geometric quantities vary over the entire set of cyclic $n$-gons.

-Given the fact above it is natural to parametrize the collection of (marked) cyclic $n$-gons in $\mathbb{H}^2$ by a subset $\widetilde{\mathcal{AC}}_n$ of $\mathbb{R}^n$ whose points correspond to side length collections.
-With this perspective we will show that the area of a cyclic polygon, and the radius of the circle containing its vertices, determine continuously differentiable functions on $\widetilde{\mathcal{AC}}_n$; we will give formulas and bounds for their derivatives; and we will bound the area of a cyclic polygon below given bounds on its side lengths.